ArthurLakesLibrary/2018-01-20-coloradomines/index.md

   for more information.
 </p>
 <p>
 <strong>Due to inclement weather at Denver area, the 2nd half of the workshop is rescheduled to 9am - 4:30pm on Sunday, 1/28, 2018.
-Registered attendees have been notified separately. </strong>
+Registered attendees have been notified individually. </strong>
 </p>
 <hr/>